schemahero/schemahero-docs/docs/source/managing-tables/editing-constraints.md

 ---
 title: Editing Constraints
-description: Editing Constraints
+description: Editing contraints on a column
 ---

 SchemaHero supports creating and editing constraints on database table columns.

 ## nullability

 When changing a column from optional to required (adding a "not null" constraint), SchemaHero supports adding a default to the column and will update all existing rows with this new default.
 For a large table, this change may impact performance when the migration is applied.

 For example, assume a simple table is created with the following definition: